mbleigh/mbleigh.dev/src/content/post/context-engineering-with-links.md

 1. We added support for MCP Resources to the Firebase MCP Server.
 1. We created a [read_resources](https://github.com/firebase/firebase-tools/blob/master/src/mcp/tools/core/read_resources.ts) MCP tool that was capable of reading resources (from the Firebase MCP Server only).
-1. We created [an MCP prompt](https://github.com/firebase/firebase-tools/blob/master/src/mcp/prompts/core/init.ts) that uses the "guided workflow" pattern to walk the model step-by-step through configuring Firebase, including branching paths.
+1. We created [an MCP prompt](https://github.com/firebase/firebase-tools/blob/master/src/mcp/prompts/core/init.ts) that creates a guided workflow to walk the model step-by-step through configuring Firebase, including linked branching paths.

 We've tested out this initialization flow against several popular coding agents that support MCP Prompts -- each of them is able to understand and follow hyperlinks using our MCP server's `read_resources` tool and we've made onboarding to Firebase all the easier for it.